magomimmo/modern-cljs/doc/tutorial-16.md

 Each build emits a corresponding JS file (i.e. `modern_dbg.js`, `modern_pre.js` and `modern.js`).
-So, we neeed to end up with three key/value pairs to be inserted in the map, one pair for each emitted JS file.
+So, we neeed to end up with three test commands to be inserted in the map, one for each emitted JS file.

 But we don't want to add the emitted unit test JS code to the above CLJS builds.
 We just want to be able to run our unit tests without